What Is Goodman Theory?

 You can calculate your design’s safety situation with Goodman theory in two modes;

-Above equation gives the Goodman line that is indicated as ‘Safe stress line’ Goodman diagram above.
+The above equation gives the Goodman line that is indicated as ‘Safe stress line’ Goodman diagram above.

 Kt(Unitless): This is the magnifying factor that magnifies the absolute maximum value of alternating stress that changes with time sinusoidally.